History of Antarctica: State expeditions 1840

 In the late 1830s, interest in the far South increased again, resulting in the organisation of three national scientific expeditions during that period.
 At that time it was still unclear whether there was a continent there or just ice-bound islands.

 The first to set off in 1837 was a French expedition led by naval officer Jules Dumont d'Urville.
-After reaching the Antarctic Circle, Astrolabe and Zélée sailed into the Weddel Sea where they failed to repeat Jemes Weddel's feat.
+After reaching the Antarctic Circle, Astrolabe and Zélée sailed into the Weddel Sea where they failed to repeat James Weddel's feat.
 At the turn of February and March 1838 the expedition was already in Bransfield Strait, where it had mapped part of the northern tip of the Antarctic Peninsula, which it named the Louis Philippe Land.
 In early 1840 a French expedition returned to the Antarctic Circle having sailed from Australia.
 The two ships reached the north-westernmost and highest islet of the rocky group of Dumoulin Islands, at 500–600 m from the icy coast of the Astrolabe Glacier Tongue of the time, today about 4 km north from the glacier extremity near Cape Géodésie, and hoisted the French tricolour.
 Dumont named the archipelago Pointe Géologie and the land beyond, Adélie Land (Note: Alors, j'annonçais aux officiers rassemblés en présence de l'équipage que cette terre porterait désormais le nom de terre Adélie.
 Cette désignation est destinée à perpétuer le souvenir de ma profonde reconnaissance pour la compagne dévouée qui a su par trois fois consentir à une séparation longue et douloureuse, pour me permettre d'accomplir mes projets d'explorations lointaines.
 (Then, I announced to the officers gathered in the presence of the crew that this land would carry from now on the name of Terre Adélie.
 This name is intended to perpetuate the memory of my deep recognition for my devoted partner who agreed three times to long and painful separations, to enable me to carry out my plans for remote explorations.))
 The map of the coast drawn under sail by the hydrographer Clément Adrien Vincendon-Dumoulin is remarkably accurate given the means of the time.